Awareness of Kintsugi Has Risen to Over 50%

 - 1% – 60s and above

 Q1.
-Do you have a damaged vessel that you cannot get yourself to throw away because it has sentimental value to you?
-(Not limited to expensive vessels)
+Do you have a damaged vessel that you cannot get yourself to throw away because it has sentimental value for you? (not limited to expensive vessels)

-To our surprise, about 1 in 3 people (37.8%) respondents indicated that they have a damaged vessel that they have not been able to throw away.
+To our surprise, over 1 in 3 respondents (37.8%) said that they had at least one damaged vessel that they have not been able to throw away.

-Looking at our results, the proportion of such people increased with age – more than half of those over 50 years old fall in this category.
+The data indicate that many people who replied yes to the question were generally older – more than half of those over 50 years old fall in this category.

-One in four respondents in their 20s and one in three respondents in their 30s indicated that they retain damaged vessels.
+In comparison, only one in four respondents in their 20s and one in three respondents in their 30s indicated that they held onto damaged vessels.

 Q2.
 Do you know what kintsugi is?